processone/eturnal/docker-k8s/README.md

-# Docker Image for eturnal STUN/TURN Server
+# Container image for eturnal STUN/TURN Server

-This is a multi-arch [eturnal](https://eturnal.net/) Docker image based on Alpine Linux and currently built for:
+This is a multi-arch [eturnal](https://eturnal.net/) image based on [Alpine Linux](https://alpinelinux.org) and currently built for:

 * linux/amd64
 * linux/386